Jumia Logo

 2020 – today

 The Jumia logo is designed in a minimalist, modern style, emphasizing the company’s technological focus and reliability.
-The name is written in uppercase letters using a wide, smooth font where each letter features soft, flowing lines.
+The name is written in uppercase letters in a wide, smooth font, with each letter featuring soft, flowing lines.
 These rounded forms create a sense of unity and balance.
 The details of the letters are expressed in their fluid, worm-like curves as if drawn in a single motion.
 The only exception is the strict, straight “I,” which stands out with its simplicity against the other symbols.

 A bright orange circle on the right side contains a white five-pointed star.
 This element is a visual focal point and evokes associations with achievement, leadership, and stability.
 The vibrant and warm orange color symbolizes energy, forward movement, and openness.
 The white star adds a sense of reliability and a commitment to high quality.